kensanata/just-halberds/Myrkheim.md

 From here, tunnels lead to [The Last Pazuzu Shrine](#F), [The Sunken Grave](#G) and [The Maggots of the Earth](#B).

+Dabābu Kīnu the Honest has opinions on these options:

+> “Muṣârānu the Healer lives in the sunken palace.
+It is the last
+> remnant of the water kingdom that onces was.
+If you are interested,
+> Muṣârānu has much to teach you.”

+> “The Pazuzu shrine is home to evil dwarves who have fought us
+> creatures of the water for ages with dams and drains.
+They are old
+> and fearful now, so their war has come to a standstill.
+Pazuzu is
+> the winged demon lord of pestilence.
+Surely you would not want to
+> serve him?”

+> “Do not go to where the maggots live.
+It's an ancient necropolis
+> infested with ghouls.
+Do you want to fight ghouls?
+They command the
+> forces of life and death.”

 The Maggots of the Earth {#B}
 ------------------------